CaryCatZ/CaryCatZ/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=CaryCatZ&color=a70038&abbreviated=true&style=for-the-badge)
 <!--Ignore what is above which may never increase except for the view from my own.
 May there be a day when it reaches one thousand only because my followers?-->

+### ANNOUNCEMENT

+Currently inactive.
+For whatever purpose, contact with email or others, at least not on GitHub.

 ### ✨About My Self

 Nothing special but mainly making my way.
 Sometimes attach my consideration to something interesting.